stjude-rust-labs/sprocket.bio/subcommands/test.md

 Options:
   -w, --workspace <WORKSPACE>
           Root of the workspace where the `test/` directory will be located.
-Test fixtures will be loaded from `<workspace>/test/fixtures/`.
+Test fixtures will be loaded from `<workspace>/test/fixtures/` if it is present.

           If a `<workspace>/test/` directory does not exist, one will be created and it will contain a `runs/` directory for test executions.